Undercover Video Shows Cruel & Filthy Conditions Inside Hargin, Inc. – a MN Turkey Breeding Factory Farm

-The good news is that according to the US Dept. of Agriculture, turkey production in 2013 is projected to drop 5% compared to 2012 — and that would bring it to its lowest point in 10 years.
+The good news is that according to the U.S. Department of Agriculture, turkey production in 2013 is projected to drop 5 percent compared to 2012 — and that would bring it to its lowest point in 10 years.

 Hargin Investigation Photos

 The Curiosity, Intelligence and Personality of Turkeys

 Benjamin Franklin referred to turkeys as “birds of courage” – and believed that they should be named the national bird of the United States instead of the bald eagle.

 Perhaps he admired their intelligence, beauty and resourcefulness.
 Unfortunately, due to societal norms in the way most Americans are raised, these characteristics are unknown to most people today who often view these individuals as simply the center of their holiday feast.

 Anyone who has the opportunity to meet these animals at sanctuaries will tell you that they are highly intelligent animals who, just like the dogs and cats in our homes, are playful with unique personalities.
 They also form strong social bonds and show affection towards one another.
 As mothers, they are incredibly devoted and highly protective.